 Maybe you even find water leaking into your home.
-If you're wondering, "Will insurance pay for roof repair work and materials?", read on.
+If you're wondering, "Will insurance pay for roof replacement or repair and materials?", read on.
 This is a question we get often at Longhorn Roofing.

 Whether or not the policy will cover the damage or replace your roof can depend on: